 Who We Are

-Prior to writing for NBC he covered breaking news, transit issues, police, fire and rescue at News & Messenger and InsideNoVA.com in Prince William County, Va.
-While there, he covered the execution of Washington, D.C. area sniper John Allen Mohammed, covered the election and inauguration of President Barack Obama and many other stories that gripped the local community.
+- Covered breaking news, transit issues, police, fire and rescue at News & Messenger newspaper and its companion website Insidenova.com in Prince William County, Va.
+Covered the execution of Washington, D.C. area sniper John Allen Mohammed.

-While writing, reporting and producing for Mills TV, Uriah was the recipient of a Telly Award for outstanding feature reporting.
+- Wrote, reported, and produced for Mills TV, recipient of a Telly Award for outstanding feature reporting.

 When it comes to shooting news, sports, features or anything else, she always looks to capture emotion in every photo she takes.